A life-enhancing sojourn

 to

-One we take together and continue on as, in a way, it's never-ending.
+One we take together and continue on amidst the never-ending unfurling of it al.

 Through the experience you'll: